mpcox/admixture_estimator/README.md

 # Admixture Estimator

-The R code presented here calculates the admixture estimates shown in:
+The R code presented here calculates the admixture estimates reported in:

 Cox MP, TM Karafet, JS Lansing, H Sudoyo and MF Hammer.
 2010.
 [Autosomal and X-linked single nucleotide polymorphisms reveal a steep Asian-Melanesian ancestry cline in eastern Indonesia and a sex bias in admixture rates](https://doi.org/10.1098/rspb.2009.2041). *Proceedings of the Royal Society B* 277: 1589-1596.